Islanders surge past Oilers 4-1, 1st Ld-Writethru

+EDMONTON, Alberta (AP) -- Anders Lee helped the New York Islanders keep pace in the Eastern Conference playoff race.

-EDMONTON, Alberta (AP) -- Anders Lee scored a pair of goals and the New York Islanders earned a 4-1 victory over the Edmonton Oilers on Tuesday night.
+Lee scored a pair of goals and the Islanders earned a 4-1 victory over the Edmonton Oilers on Tuesday night.

 Joshua Ho-Sang, with his first career NHL goal, and Andrew Ladd also scored for the Islanders, who snapped a two-game losing skid.